Yesterday I was clever, I wanted to change the world. Today I’m wiser, so I’m changing myself. – Rumi

 As soon as you enter, you’re greeted and given a seat number of your reservation.
 You enter a round hall with a high roof and sit down in a chair with your ticket number.
 You’re here to watch the spiritual spectacle called the Sema ceremony performed by “Dancing” Dervishes.

 Sufism is a philosophical branch of Islam which was formed by the followers of the great 13th century poet Rumi.
-People who belong to this sect are called Mevlevi Sufis or Dervishes as they are followers of their master, Mevlana Celaddiin-i Rumi (Rumi’s full name).
+Rumi’s writings showed the world how to live a life as proposed by God.
+He showed the world a way to tolerance, love and charity.
+People who belong to the Sufi sect are called Mevlevi Sufis or Dervishes as they are followers of their master, Mevlana Celaddiin-i Rumi (Rumi’s full name).
 The Sema ceremony is a moving meditation performed by these Mevlevi Sufi Dervishes who whirl in dancing motion to music played by a live Sufi music band.

 The performance that lasts for about an hour begins with a request to silence our cell phones and chanting in Arabic by one of the band members.
 This is followed by the soft beats of Sufi music playing in the background as the Dervishes, 4 to 5 men dressed in traditional Dervish clothes, enter the room.
 They form a close straight line standing shoulder to shoulder in the center of the room, first bowing to the crowd and then offering silent prayers with their heads bowed to the ground.

 In a few minutes, they stand, and slowly, with their arms crossed across their chest, one after the other, each Dervish starts whirling in a counter clock wise direction.
 As they pick up graceful speed, they open up their arms, the right opened towards the heavens and the left opened up and parallel to the floor.